andrewgormley/bakedco/site/content/work/under-armour-hovr-mega-2-clone.md

 video: https://player.vimeo.com/video/600211281
 sections:
   - subtitle: Project Summary
-    copy: >-
-      Under Armour challenged us to produce assets to introduce the HOVR Mega 2 CLONE, to be used in their FW21 Connected Running paid media campaign.
+    copy: Under Armour challenged us to produce assets to introduce the HOVR Mega 2 CLONE, to be used in their FW21 Connected Running paid media campaign.
 The tone?
 Urban, gritty & authentic.

-      Our execution needed to incorporate the key brand messaging:

-      * Shoes That Coach You

-        7% Faster.
-3% Farther

-        1:1 Fit For Every Runner

-        Forms To Your Foot For A 1:1 Fit
   - subtitle: Our Approach
     copy: >-
       We combined product beauty shots, snappy editing and a powerful voiceover